cs123tas/projects/scenegraph/Sceneview.md

 *Due Date: 11:59 PM EST on November 11th, 2021*

+# Stencil changed

+**Stencil has changed at 3:35pm Nov 5, EST. Please update your stencil code by pulling or editing manually**

 # Instructions

 Complete this assignment by yourself with no help from anyone or anything except a current CS123 TA, the lecture notes, official textbook, and the professor.
 Hand in the assignment using Gradescope.
 You are allowed to use up to 3 late days on this assignment.